intuition-dev/INTUITION/examples/CRUD/www/README.md

 ## CRUD w/ ViewModel (VM)

 You can use any framework or library with MetaBake .
-And MetaBake comes with a recommended 'app framework' for WebApps in 3 lines:
+And MetaBake comes with a recommended 'app framework' for Web Apps in 3 lines:

       interface iViewModel{